DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 }
 ```

 **Note**: The SDK calls `rumView(for:)` many times while your app is running.
-It is recommended to keep its implementation fast, performant and single-threaded.
+It is recommended to keep its implementation fast and single-threaded.

 ### Automatically track network requests